ovh/docs/pages/platform/kubernetes-k8s/managing-nodes-with-API/guide.en-us.md

 Editing the `desiredNodes` property to a different value will trigger the node pool upsizing or downsizing.

 When downsizing, the last created nodes will be drained then deleted in parallel.
-You can also specify which nodes should be removed by filling the optional `nodesToRemove` property, which can be a list of node names, node IDs or openstack instance IDs.
+You can specify which nodes should be removed by filling the optional `nodesToRemove` property, which can be a list of node names, node IDs or openstack instance IDs.

+We will try to gracefully drain the nodes by respecting [Pod Disruption Budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for a maximum duration of 10 minutes.
+After this time period, the nodes will be forcefully drained to ensure the smooth progress of the operation.
+This graceful node draining process only applies when there is at least one other node in the cluster.

 When upsizing, all new nodes will be created in parallel.